nfroidure/whook/README.md

  the router.
 Changing their values has no effect elsewhere than in the current hook.

-Debug:
-- set the 'whook.in.notfound' to know when a value isn't found.
-- set the 'whook.in.verbose' flag to get infos on what's going on with request specs matching.
+Set the [debug](https://github.com/visionmedia/debug) flag to 'whook.sources.*'
+ to see which value get picked up for which hook.

 ## $.out

 Empty object from which values will be mapped to real responses according to the specs given to the router.
 The last hook has the last word.

-Debug:
-- set the 'whook.out.overrides' flag to get warnings when a response value is overriden.
-- set the 'whook.out.unused' flag to know when a hook value is not used.
+Set the [debug](https://github.com/visionmedia/debug) flag to 'whook.destinations.*' to see which value is written per which hook.

 ## $.services